 In addition to efforts in the region, the Boston Fed remained a strong contributor to the Federal Reserve System's work.
 The Bank continued to effectively deliver on System-level responsibilities including guiding System financial management practices and technology, supporting the U.S. Treasury Bureau of Fiscal Services, and providing national network security services, among others.

 In the System's core monetary policy responsibility, December 2015 marked a turning point from the near-zero rates that had prevailed for seven years.
 Consistent with the Federal Reserve Bank rotations on the Federal Open Market Committee, Boston is a voting member of the Committee in 2016.

 This summary serves as a brief overview of some of the important work of the Federal Reserve Bank of Boston.
 We would like to thank our Bank colleagues, as well as regional stakeholders who partner with us in so many facets of our work.
 To receive regular updates from the Boston Fed, please consider subscribing to our quarterly newsletter Highlights from the Boston Fed.
 And please join us in looking forward to a revamped website, bostonfed.org, arriving in summer 2016, which will better serve our stakeholders' needs and interests.

 Kenneth C. Montgomery

-First Vice President and COO
+First Vice President & Chief Operating Officer

-In addition, D&T audited the Office of Employee Benefits of the Federal Reserve System (OEB), the Retirement Plan for Employees of the Federal Reserve System (System Plan), and the Thrift Plan for Employees of the Federal Reserve System (Thrift Plan).
+In addition, KPMG audited the Office of Employee Benefits of the Federal Reserve System (OEB), the Retirement Plan for Employees of the Federal Reserve System (System Plan), and the Thrift Plan for Employees of the Federal Reserve System (Thrift Plan).
 The System Plan and the Thrift Plan provide retirement benefits to employees of the Board, the Federal Reserve Banks, the OEB, and the Consumer Financial Protection Bureau.